Flag of Saskatoon

 The flag of Saskatoon is the banner representing the city of Saskatoon and consists of a branch of Saskatoon berries on a green background on the left, with seven yellow stripes, white alternating, on the right.
-The Saskatoon crest is imposed on the stripes.
+The Saskatoon coat of arms is imposed on the stripes.

-The idea of a flag was proposed by the committee handling the 70th anniversairy celebrations of Saskatoon.
+The idea of a flag was proposed by the committee handling the 70th anniversary celebrations of Saskatoon.
 Deck Whitehead's design ended up being selected but after the celebrations, was forgotten.
 In 1966, fourteen years later, Saskatoon were looking for a flag to celebrate its 60th birthday.
-A citizen reminded the then mayor Whitehead's design with a letter.
+A citizen reminded the then mayor of Whitehead's design with a letter.

 Design

 The design is based on the city colours and the thirteen stripes based on the flag of the United States.
 The seven yellow stripes represent each district: North Park, City Park, Mayfair, Caswell Hill, Pleasant Hill, Nutana and City Centre.
 The Saskatoon berry is one of the symbols of the city of Saskatoon and how the city got its name.

 The coat of arms is divided in two parts: the lower being gold and the upper green.
 The green represents the growing crops and the gold evokes the harvest.
 The open book is taken from the coat of arms of the University of Saskatchewan and represents the connection between the academic seats and Saskatoon.
 The cogged silver wheel with wheat symbolizes the industry primarily agricultural.
 The eight lines coming from a hub evokes the importance of Saskatoon as a railway and distributing place.
 The bezant encircled by the hub indicates the importance commercially of Saskatoon.